AriFordsham/GHCWiki/status/ghc-8.2.1.md

 - **Levity polymorphism**.
 Richard E is actively involved in consolidating the implementation of levity polymorphism; see [LevityPolymorphism](levity-polymorphism).
 This will not include resolving the `Constraint` vs `*` debate [\#11715](https://gitlab.haskell.org//ghc/ghc/issues/11715).

-- **Backpack** (Edward Z Yang) is targeting to be merged in GHC 8.2.
-More to come here.
-See the tickets with the [ backpack](https://ghc.haskell.org/trac/ghc/query?status=!closed&keywords=~backpack) keyword for current status.
+- **Backpack** (Edward Z Yang) has been merged into GHC 8.2.
+However, at this point, it has only really been seriously used by Edward, and so it really needs testing!
+Known issues are tracked with the [ backpack](https://ghc.haskell.org/trac/ghc/query?status=!closed&keywords=~backpack) keyword, one major known issue is [ https://phabricator.haskell.org/D3381](https://phabricator.haskell.org/D3381)

 - **Exhaustiveness checking**